Error Reporting in Parsing Expression Grammars: Labeled Failures

 The abstract syntax of labeled parsing expressions adds the \emph{throw} operator $\throw^{l}$, which generates a failure with label $l$, and adds an extra argument $S$ to the ordered choice operator, which is the set of labels that the ordered choice should catch. $S$ must be a subset of $L$.

+Figure \ref{fig:sem} presents the semantics of PEGs with labels as a set of inference rules.
 The semantics of PEGs with labels is defined by the relation $\Lp$ among a parsing expression, an input string and a result.
 The result is either a string or a label.
 The notation $G[p] \; xy \Lp \; y$ means that the expression $p$ matches the input $xy$, consumes the prefix $x$ and leaves the suffix $y$ as the output.
 The notation $G[p] \; xy \Lp \; l$ indicates that the matching of $p$ fails with label $l$ on the input $xy$.

-Figure \ref{fig:sem} presents the semantics of PEGs with labels as a set of inference rules.
-Intuitively, $\varepsilon$ successfully matches the empty string, not changing the input; $a$ matches and consumes itself and fails with label \texttt{fail} otherwise; $A$ tries to match the expression $P(A)$; $p_1 p_2$ tries to match $p_1$, if $p_1$ matches an input prefix, then it tries to match $p_2$ with the suffix left by $p_1$, the label $l$ is propagated otherwise; $p_1 /^{S} p_2$ tries to match $p_1$ in the input and tries to match $p_2$ in the same input only if $p_1$ fails with a label $l \in S$, the label $l$ is propagated otherwise; $p*$ repeatedly matches $p$ until the matching of $p$ silently fails with label {\tt fail}, and propagates a label $l$ when $p$ fails with this label; $!p$ successfully matches if the input does not match $p$ with the label {\tt fail}, fails producing the label \texttt{fail} when the input matches $p$, and propagates a label $l$ when $p$ fails with this label, not consuming the input in all cases; $\throw^{l}$ produces the label $l$.
+Now $a$ matches and consumes itself and fails with label \texttt{fail} otherwise; $p_1 p_2$ tries to match $p_1$, if $p_1$ matches an input prefix, then it tries to match $p_2$ with the suffix left by $p_1$, the label $l$ is propagated otherwise; $p_1 /^{S} p_2$ tries to match $p_1$ in the input and tries to match $p_2$ in the same input only if $p_1$ fails with a label $l \in S$, the label $l$ is propagated otherwise; $p*$ repeatedly matches $p$ until the matching of $p$ silently fails with label {\tt fail}, and propagates a label $l$ when $p$ fails with this label; $!p$ successfully matches if the input does not match $p$ with the label {\tt fail}, fails producing the label \texttt{fail} when the input matches $p$, and propagates a label $l$ when $p$ fails with this label, not consuming the input in all cases; $\throw^{l}$ produces the label $l$.

-We faced some design decisions in our formulation that are worth discussing.
-First, we require the presence of a \texttt{fail} label to maintain compatibility with the original semantics of PEGs.
-For the same reason, we define the expression $p_1 / p_2$ as syntactic sugar for $p_1 /^{\{{\tt fail}\}} p_2$.